FlexMeasures/flexmeasures/documentation/tut/flex-model-v2g.rst

         }
     }

 .. note:: In case the soc-minima fields defines partially overlapping time periods, FlexMeasures automatically resolves this by selecting the maximum.
-Likewise, the minimum is selected for partially overlapping time periods in the soc-maxima, production-capacity and consumption-capacity flex-model fields, and also in the site-production-capacity and site-consumption capacity flex-context fields.
+Likewise, the minimum is selected for partially overlapping time periods in the soc-maxima, production-capacity and consumption-capacity flex-model fields, and also in the site-production-capacity and site-consumption-capacity flex-context fields.

 .. _earning_by_cycling: